00-Python/Scammerzz/README.md

 ## License

-This client is licensed under the MIT License.
+This client is licensed under the GNU v3.
 See the LICENSE file for more information.